TristanWebber/garage_monitor/esp_rs_no_std/README.md

 // ---snip---
 ```

-Here, we see that implementing the Wifi connection requires different code.
-One of the most notable differences is the deviation from callback-based event handling for wifi and ip events.
+One of the most notable differences from previous implementations is the deviation from callback-based event handling for wifi and ip events.
 This means that the code has similarities to the Arduino code in the very first example - To make this robust, we will need to make a mental note to actually check connection state and manually handle any states we deem problematic to program flow.
 This can be achieved by matching on the result of the `esp_wifi::wifi::get_wifi_state()` method and reconnecting the controller in the event of a disconnection.

 ### MQTT

 Now that we have our network socket, it's time to implement the network protocol.
 There are a few MQTT crates available, however much like our earlier experience gluing the DHT22 driver into our application code, none of it comes for free at the current stage of ESP32 no_std maturity.
 Given that we don't actually need a lot of the features MQTT has to offer, let's just implement the bits we want by hand.
+This is influenced by [this](https://github.com/bjoernQ/esp32-rust-nostd-temperature-logger) project.

 At the conceptual level, the objective is to:
 - Create a MqttClient struct